marcusbb/cql-util/src/main/java/reader/README.txt

 Configuration based knowlege of table, partition column.

 Why do we need to know the composite row key?
 The algorithm does not assume that each partition row key is a primary key, as it could be parts.
+And further more, we want to exclude rows that read again.
+As the algorithm doesn't know first had the number of CQL rows returned per partition key.

 There is a current limitation of the cql token function that prevents more than one argument.
 TODO: figure out how the composite row key token is generated